 If your Cocker is prone to weight gain (aren't they all?) keep the treats to a minimum and don't give him any table scraps.

 Unfortunately, prescription food isn't always as tasty as normal dog food which sometimes makes it a challenge to get our dogs to eat it.
-Perseverence is the key here!
+Perseverance is the key here!

 If your dog suffers from diabetes your Cocker Spaniel may need to follow a special diet for the rest of his life.